mbarsbey/mbarsbey.github.io/_posts/2014-3-3-Hello-World.md

 My advisor is Prof. **A. Taylan Cemgil** of Bogazici University, Istanbul.
 I have industry experience as a data scientist in time series analysis and high dimensional financial data.
 I also have a background in experiment design, research, and statistical inference in cognitive science.

 Below are some excerpts from my past work.
-Feel free to visit my GitHub page, my LinkedIn profile, and to e-mail me through melih.barsbey at gmail.com for any questions.
+Feel free to visit my <a href="github.com/mbarsbey">GitHub page</a>, my <a href="https://linkedin.com/in/melih-barsbey-b3626096/">LinkedIn profile</a>, and to e-mail me through _melih.barsbey at gmail.com_ for any questions.

 ## Causal discovery using Bayesian model selection